optimagic-dev/optimagic/docs/source/explanations/optimization/internal_optimizers.rst

 those names and their default values where possible.

-The preferred default values can be imported from ``estimagic.optimization.default_algo_options``.
+The preferred default values can be imported from ``estimagic.optimization.algo_options`` which are documented in :ref:`algo_options`.
 If you add a new optimizer to estimagic you should only deviate from them if you have good reasons.

 Note that a complete harmonization is not possible nor desirable, because often convergence criteria that clearly are the same are implemented slightly different for